Channing Tatum: Writing

 Tatum has written two picture books inspired by his daughter.
 The first, The One and Only Sparkella (2021), was a #1 New York Times bestseller for children's picture books the week it published.
 The One and Only Sparkella Makes a Plan was published in 2022.

 Influence

 Tatum was named People's "Sexiest Man Alive" in 2012 and one of Time's 100 most influential people in the world in 2022.

-Political views

-In October 2023, Tatum signed the Artists4Ceasefire open letter to President Joe Biden calling for a ceasefire during the Gaza war.